jasonkylelol/mygomod/README.md

-#mygomod
+# mygomod
-hello world!
+- hello world!
-this is empty go module repo!
+- this is an empty go module repo!